zrythm/zrythm/doc/user/playback-and-recording/transport-controls.rst

 Controls
 --------

+Metronome toggle
+  Toggles the metronome on/off.

+  When the metronome is enabled, you will hear metronome ticks during playback at each bar and each beat.
+  The tick at each bar will be more emphasized.
+  This feature is useful for making sure the song stays on beat.

+  .. tip:: The metronome samples can be overridden by
+    placing your own samples in your Zrythm directory.
+    This is a TODO feature.

+Metronome options
+  Sets the volume of the metronome
+Return to cue point on stop
+  Toggles whether to return to the :ref:`playback-and-recording/loop-points-and-markers:Cue Point` when playback stops.
 Record
   Arms the project for recording.
+Record options
+  Sets the settings to use when recording.
 Play
   If stopped, the song will start playing.
 If already playing, the Playhead will move to